alukach/slides-2025-foss4g-state-of-eoapi/slides.md

 ---
-title: DevelopmentSeed Slidev Theme
+title: FOSS4G - State of eoAPI
 info: |
-  DevelopmentSeed Slidev Theme - A demonstration of layouts, components, and Slidev capabilities.
+  What's changed in eoAPI in 2025, what's on the horizon for 2026?
 class: text-center
 highlighter: shiki
 drawings: